The Giant and the Dwarf

 King Christian is an anachronism.
 Denmark and Sweden in 1194 were separate kingdoms, ruled by Knud VI and Knut I respectively; although Christian I of Denmark did indeed also rule Sweden, he lived in the fifteenth century.
 Lowson may have been thinking here of Christian IX, who was King of Denmark (but not Sweden) when he was writing his Tales.
 Vikings in the Mediterranean are entirely out of place any later than the eleventh century - but there is another element likely at play here, which we will examine below.

 The idea of viking raids on Scotland continuing in the 1190s also seems, on the face of it, completely anachronistic.
 However, the great Somerled, first Lord of the Isles, and the Orcadian freebooter Sveinn Asleifarson, who died in 1164 and around 1171 respectively, would have fit perfectly into the Norse world three centuries earlier; and the civil wars in Norway between 1130 and 1240 produced many an outlaw and exile.
 Chronicles explicitly state that men excluded from the peace concluded between the Bagler and Birkebeiner factions in 1209 fled to the Hebrides and “went a-viking”.
 Indeed, it is arguably possible to trace a direct continuity from the viking era to Hebridean piracy as late as the beginning of the seventeenth century.
 But although twelfth century vikings are less anachronistic than one might imagine, regular large scale raids on eastern Scotland from bases in mainland Scandinavia do seem to belong to an earlier era.
+(The last such of which records close to the time survive was allegedly conducted by King Eystein II of Norway around 1153; even then it was a throwback - and our information comes from Scandinavian literary sources written decades later.)
 The occasionally seen idea that Redcastle was built to guard against such raids is a modern one, for which I have never seen any evidence advanced, and possibly derives from this story in the first place.
 It is, however, true that viking raids left a significant mark on the popular memory, and that they commonly feature in folkloric explanations of old fortifications: so perhaps this notion, even if mistaken, is at least a piece of genuine folklore.

 One particularly interesting aspect of the story is the provenance of the names.
 Licinius Calvus was an orator of the late Roman Republic (echoed in the dwarf's reported paternity).
 It’s possible, of course, that this name was simply plucked from the air by Lowson as possessing a suitably classical gravitas, and bestowed upon an originally nameless character: but Daniel Cajanus is another matter.
 This really was the name of a man known as “The Swedish Giant”, the exact term Lowson uses (he was an ethnic Finn, but a Swedish subject).
 The real Cajanus lived not in the Middle Ages but from 1704 to 1749, and grew famous touring the courts of Europe.
 His height was at different times estimated as between 2.24 and 2.47 metres (7’4” to 8’1”).
 He never visited Scotland, but on the first of two extended visits to England in 1734, he was made the subject of two portraits by the Polish-born artist Enoch Seeman – and from 1767 onwards, one of these was exhibited at Dalkeith Palace in Midlothian.
 It is likely that it was from this, and from pamphlets regarding his life and his time in England, that his fame reached Angus.